 It is quite costly to have a professional mold inspection and remediation work done, but in some situations, such as after a flood, it may be unavoidable.
 If you are dealing with a mildew situation, it is always better to be ready to act to prevent future allergies, sinus issues and/or asthma.

 Dr. Clifford Bassett, allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (Allergyreliefnyc.com; Twitter @allergyreliefny).
-He is also on the faculty of NYU School of Medicine and Weill Cornell Medical College in New York City.
+He is on the faculty of NYU School of Medicine and Weill Cornell Medical College in New York City and is also the author of The New Allergy Solution: Supercharge Resistance, Slash Medication, Stop Suffering.

 How to Get a Hold on Mold